ymherklotz/YAGE/README.md

 The full documentation of the API can be seen [here](https://www.yannherklotz.com/YAGE).

+### Purpose

+The purpose of this game engine is not to be very general, but easy to use and quick to initially set up.

 ## Installation and usage

 To use YAGE for your own game, you should link it as a static library and